 Once risks have been identified, risk assessment is the next step.
 A key to ERM is to know the risks the company can control and those over which it has little or no control.
 A second and related key is to know which risks can and cannot be measured.
 Knowing the importance of a risk through risk assessment can lead to better management and resource allocation.
 Further, knowing how that risk interrelates with other risks in the organization can enhance ERM.
-A 2005 survey by Protiviti indicated that companies use a variety of approaches in implementing ERM:
+COSO's ERM framework Principle 14 emphasizes that organizations develop a portfolio view of risks.
+Exhibit 7 presents the variety of approaches in implementing ERM available, from qualitative to quantitative.